• Menu

 But it also means they quickly get bored, frustrated and distressed if they are left alone or ignored for much of the day.

-Borders Collies are usually confident and friendly with proper socialisation and training, but they can take a while to warm up to strangers.
+Borders Collies are usually confident and friendly with proper socialisation and training.
+But they can take a while to warm up to strangers.

 Rough Collie vs Border Collie Training